About Virginia Western :: College Policies

 - The Code of Virginia and Governor of Virginia Executive Orders

-- VWCC Policies and Publications (Catalog and Student Handbook, Faculty Handbook, etc.)
+- Virginia Western publications (Catalog, Student Handbook, Faculty Handbook, etc.)

-- Other VWCC written policies such as parking regulations
+- Other Virginia Western written policies such as parking regulations

 In the event of a conflict or contradiction, the highest applicable level in the hierarchy takes precedence.